federicomaffei/federicomaffei.github.io/_posts/2014-12-31-DNS-whatisit.md

 ###Real life problems

-The mechanism explained above is great.
-But there is a clear bottleneck.
+The mechanism explained above is great, but if applied in real life application, it will lead to a bottleneck.
 Every lookup would involve root servers and authoritative servers, which would be hit by gazillions of queries every day, putting a huge burden on the system since the start.

 To solve this, of course a **caching** system comes to help.
 Yes, DNS allows and encourages caching.
 This way another class of DNS servers comes into play, the **recursive name servers**.
 They can perform recursive lookups and cache results, returning them when queried even if they don't have the authority to generate the results themselves.